earth roulette logo

 Yes, there are several nearby day trips you can take from Marseille, including a visit to the charming fishing village of Cassis or a trip to the historic town of Aix-en-Provence.

-Travel Guide to Marseille
+Travel Itinerary for Marseille

-Not happy with ?
+Not happy with Marseille?
 Spin again!

 We stand with Ukraine!
 Please support Ukraine and its people.